anquanscan/sec-tools/README.md

 [Hikivision-backdoor-scanner-and-snapshot-saver](https://github.com/millersartin/Hikivision-backdoor-scanner-and-snapshot-saver): Tool to mass scan hikvision cameras and save vulnrable devices, use snapshot.py to save live snapshots
 [ramp-primes](https://github.com/AtropineTears/ramp-primes): A Rust Crate For Generating Large Prime and Composite Integers From A CSPRNG
 [Propane](https://github.com/InjectionSoftwareandSecurityLLC/Propane): An Open Source KoTH Platform
 [kAFL](https://github.com/IntelLabs/kAFL): A fuzzer for full VM kernel/driver targets
+[SubR3con](https://github.com/rohitcoder/SubR3con): SubR3con is a script written in python.
+It uses Sublist3r to enumerate all subdomains of a specific target and then it checks for status code for possible subdomain takeover vulnerability.
+This works great with Subover.go